 Code of Practice

-Hollingworth Academy is working towards the Inspiring IAG Gold Award.
+Hollingworth Academy achieved the Inspiring IAG Gold Award in October 2015.
 The aim of the award is to:

 Ensure young people get the support they need to make well informed, realistic decisions about their future through careers education, information, advice and guidance.